Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

-We are going to prove that the four limit mean speeds defined just above are equal.
-The proof is based of the ``relaxation scheme'' set up in the next \namecref{subsec:relax_sch_tr_fr}.
+The four limit mean speeds defined just above will turn out to be equal.
+The proof of this equality is based of the ``relaxation scheme'' set up in the next \namecref{subsec:relax_sch_tr_fr}.